scala-network/Scala/contrib/gitian/DOCKRUN.md

 Quick Gitian building with docker
 =================================

-*Setup instructions for a Gitian build of scala using Docker.*
+*Setup instructions for a Gitian build of Scala using Docker.*

 Gitian supports other container mechanisms too but if you have a Debian or Ubuntu-based host the steps can be greatly simplified.